-By examining the pros and cons that are listed above you can determine whether a lease or loan will provide you the best chance to buy a new car.
+By examining the pros and cons that are listed above, you can determine whether a lease or loan is the right option for you.
 You just have to remember that while leasing companies only provide people the chance to acquire a new car for a short length of time at a reasonable cost, financing offers you a shot at ownership.

-Another thing that will impact a buyer's decision to apply for car loans online or go the route of leasing is how your credit history is constructed.
+Another thing that will impact your decision to apply for a car loan online or go the route of leasing is what your credit history looks like.
 Both lease and auto finance companies look at your credit score and use that to determine your interest rates, as well as how likely you are to be approved.
-However, where these two methods of purchasing a vehicle differ is their level of tolerance for people with low credit scores.
+However, where these two methods of driving a vehicle differ is in how easy or difficult it is for people with low credit scores to obtain them.

-It's relatively easy for anyone with a good to perfect credit rating to acquire a vehicle, but a bad credit score takes leasing out of the equation.
-Lease companies are only willing to work with customers who have exceptional credit histories because of the financial stability that is often associated with them.
-The complete opposite can be said for car financing to consumers with poor credit, due in part to the lenders and their dealers that Auto Credit Express has partnered with.
+It's relatively easy for anyone with a good to perfect credit rating to acquire a contract to lease a vehicle, but a bad credit score may take leasing out of the equation.
+Lease companies are usually only willing to work with customers who have exceptional credit histories because of the financial stability that is often associated with them.
+The complete opposite can be said for car financing to consumers with poor credit, due in part to the lenders and the dealers that Auto Credit Express has partnered with.
 We have built our existence on offering this type of service to people as long as they are:

-Having these basic qualifications can greatly improve a person's chance to get approved for a car loan, but are not as beneficial for those looking to lease.
+Having these basic qualifications can greatly improve a person's chance to get approved for a car loan, but are not as beneficial to those with bad credit who are looking to lease.

 "They did everything they could do to get me in that car, and they did."
 Thomas R., Southgate

-By putting money down on a vehicle loan you are essentially shaving off some of the original price of the automobile, which reduces your monthly payments and makes it easier to own your car.
-This is not something leasing can offer you, as a down payment does not place you closer to ownership, and simply helps you lower your monthly installments.
-Otherwise, you are hoping that your down payment covers the deprecation of the car, but this fee can easily be addressed at the end of your lease.
+By putting money down on a vehicle loan, you are essentially shaving off some of the original price of the automobile, which reduces your monthly payments and makes it easier to own the car.
+This is not something leasing can offer you, as a down payment does not place you closer to ownership, but simply helps you lower your monthly installments.

 Get pre-qualified online in about 3 minutes with little or no money down.Click to Drive